Soldering Tutorial Includes:

 - Size: There is a wide variety of sizes of soldering iron available.
 Obviously those that are smaller will be more suited to fine work, and those that are larger will be more suited to the solder of items that are less delicate.
 The physical size will also run in parallel with the wattage or power consumption of the iron.

-- Voltage: While most soldering irons on sale in a particular will country will have the correct mains voltage, 230 V AC in the UK for example, there are also soldering irons that can run from 12 V. Some irons may be made for specialist applications where they need to run from low voltages.
-More usually these irons are made for operation with a controller made by the same manufacturer.
-These irons often have a form of thermostatic temperature control.
+- Voltage: While most soldering irons on sale in a particular will country will have the correct mains voltage, 230 V AC in the UK for example, 115 V AC for the USA, there are also soldering irons that can run from 12 V. Some irons may be made for specialist applications where they need to run from low voltages.

 - Temperature control: Soldering irons use two main varieties of temperature control.
 The less expensive irons are regulated by the fact that when they come up to temperature, the loss of heat is the same as the heat generated.
 In other words they employ no form of electronic regulation.
 Other, more costly types have thermostatic control.
 This naturally regulates the temperature far better.
 Usually the temperature can be adjusted to the required value.
 These irons come into their own because when heat is drawn away by a large object being soldered, they will maintain their temperature far better.
 Those with no regulation may not be able to maintain their temperature sufficiently when soldering a large object, with the result that it is more difficult to melt the solder under these conditions.